yorgos-ai/pet-adoption/README.md

 > [!IMPORTANT]
-> You might have to manually set the port-forwarding from your machine in order to be able to access the URL links above.
+> You might have to manually configure the port-forwarding from VScode in your machine in order to be able to access the URL links above.

 ## Workflow orchestration with Prefect